ibmua/voice-midi/README.md

 # Voice to MIDI

+Vibecoded and basic.
 Convert voice recordings and audio files into MIDI melody files.
 Sing or hum into your microphone (or upload a file) and get a playable MIDI file out.

 ## Features